 - Assignment (occurs post-approval and when the candidate is ready to seek their first call in the ELCA)

 After approval, you may choose to move into the assignment process.
 This requires a series of forms completed by you, your seminary, and your candidacy committee in order for the ELCA to consider you for assignment in one of its 9 Regions.
 Regional Assignment is followed shortly by a synodical assignment in one of the 65 synods of the ELCA.

 Download a detailed checklist from the ELCA that applies to your roster on the Candidacy Forms page.
 In addition, the Student Resource Center is poised to help students navigate the ELCA candidacy process and provide updated information as the student progresses through the candidacy process.

 Current students can find more information on each step in the process at Candidacy in Depth.

 While Luther Seminary has a distinctly Lutheran approach to its commitment to educate leaders for Christian communities, it welcomes students of more than 40 denominations and celebrates ecumenical diversity within the community.
 Luther Seminary recognizes that the presence of and appreciation for individuals from a variety of Christian traditions is one of the strengths of an excellent theological education.

 Students pursuing ministry in other Christian faith traditions should contact their denominational bodies about specific candidacy requirements.
-Luther Seminary's Student Resource Center is open and willing to work with students from all denominations in order to help facilitate the candidacy process.
+Luther Seminary's Student Resource Center is poised to help students from all denominations to help facilitate the candidacy process.